 Governmental fund equity is classified as fund balance.
 Fund balance is further classified as nonspendable, restricted, committed, assigned, and unassigned.
 These classifications are defined as:

-- a.
-Nonspendable fund balance-includes amounts that cannot be spent because they are either 1) not in spendable form or 2) legally or contractually required to be maintained intact. - b.
-Restricted fund balance-consists of fund balances with constraints placed on the use of resources that are either 1) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or 2) imposed by law through constitutional provisions or enabling legislation.
+a.
+Nonspendable fund balance-includes amounts that cannot be spent because they are either 1) not in spendable form or 2) legally or contractually required to be maintained intact.

 Equity Classifications, Continued

 Fund Financial Statements, Continued